mdekstrand/cs533-web/glossary.md

 Hyperparameter
     A value that controls a model's training or prediction behavior that is **not** learned from the data.
     Examples include learning rates, iteration counts, and regularization terms.
+    These hyperparameters usually control one of three things:

+    - A configurable aspect of the model's *structure*, such as the number of dimensions in a {term}`dimensionality reduction`.
+    - A configurable aspect of the model's *objective function*, such as the regularization strength.
+    - A configurable aspect of the model's *optimization process*, such as the number of iterations to run for an {term}`iterative method`.

+    In programming, we would usually call these “parameters”, but that term is taken by the statistical or machine learning notion of a
+    {term}`parameter`, so we call these “hyperparameters”.

 Inference
     As we primarily use it in this class, inference is the act of learning from the data; in particular, when we are trying to learn something about the world or the data generating process from the data we observe.
 It contrasts with {term}`prediction`, discussed in {video}`week8:pred-inf` and at length in {module}`week4`.